Counseling Partners of Los Angeles

 driving

-force for positive change in our organization & in supporting our students, families, & school communities.
+force for positive change in our organization & in supporting

-We hope that you will consider joining the CPLA team this coming school year for your practicum experience
+We hope that you will consider joining the CPLA team this coming school year for your practicum experience.

 What our counselors say about their experience with CPLA